Goji berries are a delicious addition to green smoothies. They add a blend of cranberry and cherry flavor notes.

 Since goji berries are a great source of protein and extra calories, I like to use them in my post-workout green smoothies.

-In a high speed blender like a Vitamix, you can add dried goji berries and blend them up with your fruits and greens.
+In a high speed blender (see my blender recommendations), you can add dried goji berries and blend them up with your fruits and greens.
 In other blenders, I recommend soaking them for about 20 minutes or so to soften them up before blending.

 Goji berries blend well with cacao and other fresh berries.